Sustainability metrics and indices: Sustainable livelihoods approach

 Another application of the term sustainability has been in the Sustainable Livelihoods Approach, developed from conceptual work by Amartya Sen, and the UK's Institute for Development Studies.
-This was championed by the UK's Department for International Development(DFID), UNDP, Food and Agriculture Organization (FAO) as well as NGOs such as CARE, OXFAM and the African Institute for Community-Driven Development, Khanya-aicdd.
+This was championed by the UK's Department for International Development (DFID), UNDP, Food and Agriculture Organization (FAO) as well as NGOs such as CARE, OXFAM and the African Institute for Community-Driven Development, Khanya-aicdd.
 Key concepts include the Sustainable Livelihoods (SL) Framework, a holistic way of understanding livelihoods, the SL principles, as well as six governance issues developed by Khanya-aicdd.
 A wide range of information resources on Sustainable Livelihoods Approaches can be found at Livelihoods Connect.

 Some analysts view this measure with caution because they believe that it has a tendency to take one part of the footprint analysis and I = PAT equation (productivity) and to focus on the sustainability of economic returns to an economic sector rather than on the sustainability of the entire population or culture.

 FAO types of sustainability

-The United Nations Food and Agriculture Organization (FAO) has identified considerations for technical cooperation that affect three types of sustainability:
+The United Nations Food and Agriculture Organization (FAO) has identified three types of sustainability: